micke-a/brevo-java/docs/MasterAccountApi.md

 <a name="getCorporateInvitedUsersList"></a>
 # **getCorporateInvitedUsersList**
-> GetCorporateInvitedUsersList getCorporateInvitedUsersList()
+> GetCorporateInvitedUsersList getCorporateInvitedUsersList(type, offset, limit)

 Get the list of all admin users

-This endpoint allows you to list all Admin users of your Admin account
+This endpoint allows you to list all Admin users of your Admin account.
+You can filter users by type (active or pending) and paginate results using offset and limit.

 ### Example
 ```java